qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/ogc_client_support.rst

 Additional information like tile size, formats and supported CRS are listed in this table.
-In combination with this feature, you can use the tile scale slider by selecting :menuselection:`Settings --> Panels` (KDE) or :menuselection:`View --> Panels` (Gnome, Windows and MacOSX), then choosing `Tile scalel Panel`.
+In combination with this feature, you can use the tile scale slider by selecting :menuselection:`Settings --> Panels` (KDE) or :menuselection:`View --> Panels` (Gnome, Windows and MacOSX), then choosing `Tile Scale Panel`.
 This gives you the available scales from the tile server with a nice slider docked in.

 .. _`ogc-wms-identify`: